-Plan Coverage provisions Vision Coverage will continue for 52 weeks, including the 13-week period of STD, as long as you pay the active employee contributions.
-Then you may continue coverage under COBRA.
-Basic Life and Basic AD&D insurance Coverage stops after 52 weeks, but you can convert your Basic Life or Basic AD&D coverage to an individual policy by calling the Citi Benefits Center through ConnectOne at 1 (800) 881-3938.
-See the For More Information section for detailed instructions, including TDD and international assistance.
-GUL insurance Coverage will continue at the active group rate for 52 weeks, including the 13-week period of STD, as long as you pay the active employee contributions.
-After that, you may continue GUL insurance by paying MetLife directly.
-MetLife will bill you at the active employee rate for a length of time based on your years of service as shown in the table above (the same time period that you pay active employee rates for medical coverage).
-Afterwards, MetLife will bill you at a higher rate than the Citigroup rate.
-The rate will become effective the month following the termination of your active rate coverage.
-MetLife will send you information regarding the continuation of these coverages if you are no longer eligible.
-Supplemental AD&D insurance Your Supplemental AD&D coverage will continue until the last day of the month in which you have received your 52 nd week of disability benefits.
+Plan Coverage Provisions Supplemental AD&D insurance Your Supplemental AD&D coverage will continue until the last day of the month in which you have received your 52 nd week of disability benefits.
 You can continue your Supplemental AD&D coverage by paying MetLife directly at the higher, portable rate.
-For additional information contact MetLife at 1 (888) 830-7380.
+For additional information, contact MetLife at 1 (888) 252-3607.
 Health Savings Account (HSA) If you establish an HSA in connection with your High Deductible Health Plan (HDHP) coverage, participation will continue for the 13-week period of STD as long as you pay the active employee contributions.
 Then you may choose to make additional contributions, on an after-tax basis, directly to your HSA by contacting ConnectYourCare.
-Such contributions up to the permissible limit are tax deductible.
+Such contributions up to the permissible limit are tax-deductible.
 Any remaining balance in your HSA is yours to take with you when you leave Citi.
-Note: you are no longer eligible to make contributions to an HSA once you enroll in Medicare.
+Note: You are no longer eligible to make contributions to an HSA once you enroll in Medicare.
 You must remain in the HDHP to continue to be eligible to make HSA contributions.
 Health Care Spending Account (HCSA) Participation will continue for the 13-week period of STD as long as you pay the active employee contributions.
 Then you may continue coverage on an after-tax basis under COBRA for the remainder of the calendar year in which your employment terminates.
-You will have until June30 of the following calendar year to submit and resolve your claims.
+You will have until June 30 of the following calendar year to submit and resolve your claims.
 Limited Purpose Health Care Spending Account (LPSA) Participation will continue for the 13-week period of STD as long as you pay the active employee contributions.
 Then you may continue coverage on an after-tax basis under COBRA for the remainder of the calendar year in which your employment was terminated.
-You will have until June30 of the following calendar year to submit and resolve your claims.
+You will have until June 30 of the following calendar year to submit and resolve your claims.
 Dependent Day Care Spending Account (DCSA) Participation ends on your first day of STD.
-When you return to work from your approved disability, if you want coverage through the end of the year, you must reenroll within 31 days of your return.
-Once re-enrolled, you can incur expenses through the end of the calendar year and will have until June30 of the following calendar year to submit claims.
+When you return to work from your approved disability, if you want coverage through the end of the year, you must re-enroll within 31 days of your return.
+Once re-enrolled, you can incur expenses through the end of the calendar year and will have until June 30 of the following calendar year to submit claims.
 You cannot be reimbursed for claims incurred while you were on a leave.
 With the exception of a military leave of absence, you cannot continue DCSA during a leave of absence.
 Transportation Reimbursement Incentive Program (TRIP) Coverage ends on your first day of STD.
 Your payroll deductions will stop.
 When you return to work from your approved disability, you can re-enroll, and the TRIP rules apply.